ycrc/ood-user-mapping/README.md

 research separated from those of their coursework on the cluster.

 The YCRC OOD servers are configured with CAS for authentication.
-Users log in to our CAS-enabled OODs using their NetID, which is unique to each user.
-However, when a user has multiple accounts on the cluster, they would like to be able to log in and work under different accounts.
-So in addition to the default virtual host deployed by OOD, which will be used by the regular research accounts, for each course using the cluster, we also create a course-specific virtual host and map the login NetID to the appropriate user account.
+Users log in to a CAS-enabled OOD using their NetID, which is unique to each user.
+When a user has multiple accounts on the cluster, they would like to be able to log in to OOD and work under different accounts.
+However, the default virtual host deployed by OOD can only allow one such account, and we use the default virtual host for research accounts.
+For course accounts, we create  a course-specific virtual host for each course on the cluster and map the login NetID to the appropriate course account.
 The mapping operation is done using our customized user mapping scripts.
-The different virtual hosts are essentially different frontends of the OOD server.
-However, they all share the same OOD backend.
+The different virtual hosts are essentially different frontends and they all share the same OOD backend.
 Through multiple virtual hosts and our customized user mapping scripts, a user with multiple accounts can easily log in with one NetID, but work under different accounts on OOD.

-Our user mapping script also supports **impersonation**, a handy feature for system admins to log into OOD as any users.
-We have used impersonation frequently to help our user troubleshoot their issues on OOD.
+The YCRC user mapping script also supports **impersonation**, a handy feature to allow a system admin to log in to OOD and become another user.
+Impersonation is useful when helping users troubleshoot their issues on OOD.

-Our customized OOD user mapping scripts are based on the OOD user mapping scripts from OOD version 1.8 and below.
+The YCRC customized OOD user mapping scripts are based on the OOD user mapping scripts from OOD version 1.8 and below.
 Since OOD 2.0, OOD has adopted `user_map_match` as the default user mapping command.
 However, we can still use the scripts described in this document by adding `user_map_cmd` in `ood_portal.yml`.